Anne Fine

 I feel quite detached from them, as if they have little to do with me.
 What interests me is why people act the way they do: what's deep inside them, pushing them.
 Film can't show that.
 It can show brilliantly what happens.
 But only the book can explain the complex emotions and (sometimes self-deceiving) thought processes behind those actions.

-So, though I quite enjoy watching them, the films people make of my books are, for me, a bit like the fancy icing shell without the cake inside.
+So, though I've quite enjoyed watching most of them, the films people make of my books are, for me, a bit like the fancy icing shell without the cake inside.

 So do you have anything to do with the filming?